anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-08-03-Chapter_1-New-York-City-Taxi-Fare-Prediction.md

 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h3 id="1.3.3-Explore-overfitting-XGBoost">1.3.3 Explore overfitting XGBoost<a class="anchor-link" href="#1.3.3-Explore-overfitting-XGBoost"> </a></h3><p>Having trained 3 XGBoost models with different maximum depths, you will now evaluate their quality.
+<h3 id="Explore-overfitting-XGBoost">Explore overfitting XGBoost<a class="anchor-link" href="#Explore-overfitting-XGBoost"> </a></h3><p>Having trained 3 XGBoost models with different maximum depths, you will now evaluate their quality.
 For this purpose, you will measure the quality of each model on both the train data and the test data.
 As you know by now, the train data is the data models have been trained on.
 The test data is the next month sales data that models have never seen before.</p>
 <p>The goal of this exercise is to determine whether any of the models trained is overfitting.
 To measure the quality of the models you will use Mean Squared Error (MSE).
 It's available in sklearn.metrics as mean_squared_error() function that takes two arguments: true values and predicted values.</p>
 <p>train and test DataFrames together with 3 models trained (xg_depth_2, xg_depth_8, xg_depth_15) are available in your workspace.</p>
 <ul>